PortsMaster/PortMaster-New/ports/sonic.mania/sonicmania/BUILDING.md

 ## Building Sonic Mania & RSDKv5
 This guide assumes you will be using WSL2 or similar with debian bullseye chroot.
+The Plus content is disabled in distributions and must be built by the end user.

 To build Mania:
 ```